”צדק צדק תרדוף“ (דברים טז, כ)

 If we are not able to trace the causality of our actions in the world, we must assume that g’mul must always remain a matter of faith, not knowledge.
 In fact, Jewish tradition takes as axiomatic that Divine Justice exists; every action has its consequence, even if we can’t always understand how and in what way.

-Think of an analogy from physics: We have such faith in conservation of energy that if we see a situation in which energy does not appear to be conserved, we know that the system in question is not a closed system.
+An analogy from physics may make this clearer: We have such faith in conservation of energy that if we see a situation in which energy does not appear to be conserved, we know that the system in question is not a closed system.
 Once we go one level up, we find that energy is indeed conserved for the more inclusive system.

-So justice would seem to be a “conserved quantity”, provided we take into account that our world is merely a sub-system of a larger system.
+In the same way, Judaism posits that justice is a “conserved quantity”, provided we take into account that our world is merely a sub-system of a larger system.
 Once we see that “bigger picture” we can appreciate that there is redress.
 This world is not a closed system, but is part of a larger World, where justice is in fact conserved.
-For such laws to hold, we have to define our world more inclusively, to include Olam Haba.
+For such laws to hold, we have to define our world more inclusively, to include Olam Haba (lit. the World to Come).

 And what is Olam Haba?
 R’ Chaim Volozhin (Lithuania, 1749-1821) wrote that Olam Haba is not so much a place of reward and punishment, as a state of being that we create by our concrete actions in this world: